At some point, while traveling, you'll probably find yourself in a completely different city, if not country, for New Year's Eve.

 Displays follow this at Burj Al Arab and Jumeirah Beach Residence's The Beach, which lasts for a staggering twenty minutes.

-Other options for the night include watching the fireworks from public beaches, taking a safari out into the desert, or indulging in a cruise with dinner and a show.
+Other options for the night include watching the fireworks from public beaches, going on a safari out into the desert, or taking a cruise with dinner and a show.

 Berlin, Germany